 Again, the point here is to create a project for yourself to leave home, explore your new country, and know where you are right now.

-Let it remind you why you decided to study abroad, working abroad, or volunteering abroad when you make your first decision!
+Let it remind you why you decided to study abroad, work abroad, or volunteer abroad when you first decide!

 2. Turn your new place to “home”